mulberrysymbols/mulberry-symbols/docs/README.md

 - Adult oriented symbols - most proprietary sets are designed for children
 - Features unusual symbols usually missing from proprietary sets
 - Designed by graphic artists, reviewed by community and coloured by SLTs overseeing volunteers who had mental health issues
-- Symbols and design process originated by Garry Paxton who then assigned copyright over to Steve Lee in 2018
+- Symbols and design process originated Garry Paxton in 2008.
+He then assigned copyright over to Steve Lee in 2018

 ## Downloads